viniciuslcpereira97/HemoBots/README.md

 # HemoBots
-HemoBots opens the website "prosangue.sp.gov.br" and gets some informations.
+HemoBots opens the website and gets some informations.

 ##Bbot
 Bbot opens the website and provides all registered hemocenters in Brazil, after this, all hemocenters will be inserted on database.